WayneWu0526/WayneWu0526.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I’m a post-graduate student at Automation School, Beijing Institute of Technology, and received B.Eng. degree from the College of Information Science and Technology, Beijing University of Chemical Technology (BUCT).
 As a member of the <a href='https://csicdgz.bit.edu.cn/index.htm'>State Key Laboratory of Intelligent Control and Decision of Complex Systems</a>, I’m supervised by <a href='https://ieeexplore.ieee.org/author/37407600100'>Prof. Zhan Jinhui</a> (outstanding young scholars).

-My research interests include medical robot, Model Predictive Control, and Active Disturbance Rejection Control.

-Please contact me via my email for any questions about MATLAB and control theory:laughing:！
+I also collaborate with [Siyi Wei (魏思亿) academic profile - Homepage](https://siyiwei.github.io/) closely.

+My current research focus is on magnetic soft continuum medical robots, and I am working on developing semi/fully autonomous endovascular surgical systems to provide vascular intervention surgeons with magnetic actuation solutions!
+Please feel free to contact me for any inquiries or collaboration opportunities. (*email: zhiweiwu.cn@outlook.com*)

 <!--
 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).